This article includes:

 A password is a sequence of letters, numbers and special characters used to gain access to a programme or system.
 A passphrase is similar to a password, but is generally a sequence of words and therefore longer in length.

 To ensure your online safety, you should always use your own login credentials.
 Never share your login credentials or use generic logins used by others.

 Did you know that contrary to its name, a password does not have to be an actual word?
 A mixture of letters, numbers, and special characters are best

 Either can be used.

-Passwords should be at least 8 characters long, a mixture of upper and lower case letters and include some numbers and symbols too.
+Passwords should be at least 8 characters long, a mixture of upper and lower case letters and include some numbers and special characters too.
 E.g. Exampl3P455w0rd!

 So if you are using a passphrase, you will need to take this into consideration.
 E.g. Yellow!WaterfallToboggan3Tree